Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

 Next, I outline the assumptions required for partial identification of these estimands.
-For simplicity, I first discuss the partial identification of the $\attao$ in a DiD setting.
-Then, I generalize the setup by relaxing the main identification assumption turning to a CiC setting.
-Within this CiC framework, I also discuss the partial identification of the $\qttao$.
-Finally, I examine how to identify the principal strata proportions—a crucial component of the proposed methodology—under different assumptions.
+First, I discuss the partial identification of both the $\attao$ and the $\qttao(q)$ in a Changes-in-Changes setting.
+I then examine the identification of the principal strata proportions, which constitutes a key component of the proposed methodology, under alternative sets of assumptions.